 As Peter began “touring” Ohio’s Baptist churches, he became more famous but also remained strict in how people should act in church.
 “He allowed no concerts or entertainments to be given, saying that his church was no theater,” the Enquirer reported.
 “When Peter died [in 1901], the church sexton rang the tower bells, and the rope broke and wrapped around him.
 He frightened off and hasn’t been seen since,” the Enquirer reported.
 This proved local Black Baptist leaders’ fears in leading the church into more entertaining spiritual events and they debated on how to proceed at a church without its foremost leader.
 For unknown reasons, Sarah had to publicly – not just legally – declare that she was executor of Peter’s estate.
 “I HAVE BEEN APPOINTED AND QUALIFIED,” she stated in all caps.

 Sarah died on Sunday afternoon, 2 December 1906, from nephritis.
 Funeral services were held on the 6th at 10 a.m. at the First Baptist Church in Cumminsville.
 She is buried with Peter and his mother and father at Union Baptist Cemetery in Price Hill.
 Where Peter left her with wealth, she gave almost all of it away since his death to the church and orphanage.

 Over the years Sarah and Peter had four children, with one surviving Sarah—Martha “Mattie” E. Whyte O’Bannon Kelley.
 She had two foster daughters, Mrs. Sarah Porter Anderson and Mrs. Clara Porter Nelson, who are Sarah’s great nieces.
 Sarah and Clara’s brothers Peter, Charles, and John Sidney Porter also survived Sarah.
-Sarah apparently had two other daughters from her first marriage: Mrs. Bessie Curtis and Mrs. Isabelle Butler.
+Sarah apparently had two other daughters from a possible first marriage: Mrs. Bessie Curtis and Mrs. Isabelle Butler.
 (I’m trying to verify this and track them down and will update when I find out.)